 HCA 599 - Health Care Administration Internship (3 or 6 credits)An internship provides students with administrative experience in a health service agency.
 Internships with a health-care facility may be substituted for one elective course.
 The internship is coordinated through the Career Planning and Placement Office.
 Permission of the director of the Health Care Administrative Program is required.
 (3 credits)

-To be admitted to both the certificate and the master's program, students must have completed a Bachelor of Science or Arts with an overall undergraduate GPA of 2.75 or better on a grading scale of 4.00.
-Applicants must submit an application form, official transcripts from all undergraduate and graduate institutions attended, one-page personal statement of purpose, and two letters of recommendation.
+To be admitted to both the certificate and the master's program, students must have completed a Bachelor of Science or Arts with an overall undergraduate GPA of 3.00 or better on a grading scale of 4.00.
+Applicants must submit an application form, official transcripts from all undergraduate and graduate institutions attended, one-page personal statement of purpose, a resume, and two letters of recommendation.
 An interview with the Director of Graduate Health Care Administration program is also required.

 Admission Procedures - International Students